-- Simple pagination (see example), where every request includes which page the request is for, and every response includes the next page's identifier (if another page exists).
+Simple pagination (see Simple Pagination Example), where every request includes which page the request is for, and every response includes the next page's identifier (if another page exists).

 Add as many parameters as you want, using the "add another parameter" option.

 Optionally, define the data field where the interesting return data resides in the response.

 If the field comes back with an array of values, a separate event will be generated for each value in the array.